davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: S/390 and zSeries Options

-These are the -m options defined for the S/390 and zSeries architecture.
+These are the :samp:`-m` options defined for the S/390 and zSeries architecture.

 .. option:: -mhard-float, -msoft-float